lichray/container_incomplete/paper/incomplete.md

 The proposed feature set is chosen in a "least common multiple" (of the existing implementations) manner.
-All the possible (no `std::array`) and useful cases are conditionally covered, so that only the standard library implementations may be affected, but not user code.
+All the possible (no `std::array`) and useful cases are conditionally covered, so that only the standard library implementations may be affected, but not existing user code.
 For example, if a customized `MyLess` is not a complete type, the whole `std::set<T, MyLess>` specialization is not well-formed.